-You can also get louvre shutters – in fact almost all window shutters are louvred, as slatted window shutters are the most popular style.
+You can also get louvre shutters – in fact almost all window shutters are louvred, as slatted window shutters are consistently a hugely popular style.

-In America the correct spelling is louver, but in the UK we spell it as louvre.
+In America the spelling is louver, whereas here in the UK we spell it as louvre blind.

 What are the different types of louvre window blinds?

 Louvred window blinds generally come in two varieties, horizontal and vertical, with louvred shutters making up the third type of louvred window shades.